sharetribe/just-enough-git/README.md

 git rebase --continue
 ```

 Git moves to the next commit.
-You may have to resolve any additional conflicts.
+You may have to resolve additional conflicts.

 If anything goes wrong during the rebase, you can always enter `git rebase --abort`.
 It will cancel the whole rebase process.